Sandy Point Nature Preserve

 photo courtesy of Beth Sullivan

 Permits are required during the summer season for usage.
-2023 Season Passes for Sandy Point are available now, online only, through the USFWS (US Fish and Wildlife Service) at the following website: https://rhodeislandpermits.recaccess.com/
+2026 Season Passes for Sandy Point will be available, online only, through the USFWS (US Fish and Wildlife Service) at the following website: https://rhodeislandpermits.recaccess.com/

-The COMO will no longer be doing the paperwork.
-For questions, you can contact the management team at rhodeislandcomplex@fws.gov
+The COMO will no longer be involved.
+For questions, you can contact the management team at rhodeislandcomplex@fws.gov.

-Sandy Point Island is a beautiful 35 acre barrier island in Little Narragansett Bay, about 1.5 miles in length.
+Sandy Point Island, accessible by boat only, is a beautiful 35 acre barrier island in Little Narragansett Bay, about 1.5 miles in length.
 Only the western tip is in CT and the remainder is Rhode Island.
 Access is by water only and it is surrounded by shifting sand bars.
 It is managed as a wildlife refuge and since 2015 is actively monitored by USFWS as part of the National Refuge System.
+The USFWS biologists are always eager to answer questions and engage the public to help with stewardship when they visit the island.

 Earth Map